I’m quite touched that Gary Sandy read this post and shared it on his Facebook page.

 Though other shows could be used to make my point, I consider “WKRP” a special choice.

 The fact that the show aired from 1978-1982 (at a radio station, no less, which played — gasp — records!) makes no difference.
-Okay, sure, there are some aspects that are dated, but the themes and lessons — just like classic TV — are timeless.
+Okay, sure, some aspects are dated, but the themes and lessons — just like classic TV — are timeless.

-Just like “WKRP In Cincinnati,” I’m sure your own workplace has its share of “eccentric” characters:
+Just like “WKRP In Cincinnati” (and the wonderful WKRP cast), I’m sure your workplace has its share of “eccentric” characters:

 - Have a clueless, do-nothing boss who technically runs the place?
-Maybe placed in a “leadership” role due to nepotism?
+One who might put in a “leadership” role due to nepotism?
 Well, that’s what you get with WKRP’s Arthur Carlson (Gordon Jump).
 To be fair, Mr. Carlson does have his shining take-charge moments in the series, far and few.

 - Do you deal with your own group of peculiar co-workers?
 Maybe a smarmy sales rep like Herb Tarlek (Frank Bonner), creative types like disc jockeys Johnny Fever (Howard Hesseman) and Venus Flytrap (Tim Reid), or a high-maintenance coworker who always has something about their job to complain about like Les Nessman (Richard Sanders)?